To the Members

 There were Related Party Transactions during the financial year.

 Pursuant to the provisions of the Companies Act 2013 and the Listing Regulations theBoard has carried out an annual performance evaluation of its own performance and theDirectors individually.
 The manner in which the evaluation has been carried out has beenexplained in the Corporate Governance Report.

-The Company confirms that it has paid the Annual Listing Fees for the financial year2016-17 to National Stock Exchange of India Limited (NSE) and BSE Limited where theCompany's Shares are listed.
+The Company confirms that it has paid the Annual Listing Fees for the financial year2018-19 to National Stock Exchange of India Limited (NSE) and BSE Limited where theCompany's Shares are listed.

-The Management Discussion and Analysis Report is annexed herewith as Annexure VI.
+The Management Discussion and Analysis Report is annexed herewith as Annexure VII.

 No complaints pertaining to sexual harassment was reported during the year.

 In pursuance of Section 134(5) of the Companies Act 2013 the Directors hereby confirmthat: